1928 International Lawn Tennis Challenge

 The 1928 International Lawn Tennis Challenge was the 23rd edition of what is now known as the Davis Cup.
 27 teams would enter the Europe Zone, while six would enter the America Zone.
 Chile, Finland, and Norway made their first appearances in the competition.

 The United States defeated Italy in the Inter-Zonal play-off, but would lose to France in the Challenge Round, giving France their second straight title.
-The final was played at the new Stade Roland Garros in Paris, France on 27–29 July.
+The final was played 27–29 July at the new Stade Roland Garros in Paris.